spring-guides/tut-spring-security-and-angular-js/README.md

 * `oauth2`: same as "oauth2-vanilla" but JWT tokens (signed, encoded JSON, carrying information about the user and the token grant) and a nice UI with a login screen in the authorization server.

-Ideas for more samples nad blogs:
+Ideas for more samples and blogs:

-* Production settings: explain how to harden the system for production use (e.g. require HTTPS for redirects).
+* Production settings: explain how to harden the system for production use, e.g. require HTTPS for redirects, monitoring, metering, auditing, log aggregation, custom authentication

 * A full blog on the JWT sample.

 * Add some access decisions other than simple "authenticated()".
 Maybe map scopes to roles.

 * Add service discovery to the proxy.

+* Add a second UI and hide them both behind a gateway

+* Logout

+* Other OAuth2 providers, and/or OAuth 1.0a